5 warning signs of child sexual abuse

 The U.S. Department of Justice’s National Sex Offender Public Website recommends calling the National Sexual Assault Hotline to report the issue.
 Seeking medical attention for any injuries is also important.

 These situations are difficult on many levels and for a number of reasons.
-People who have concerns about this topic should speak with a sexual abuse attorney in Pennsylvania.
+People who have concerns about this topic should speak with a sexual abuse attorney.